CELEBRATE YOUR COMMUNITY

 Our Community Program

 Community, Cameras & Classics™ is a straightforward way to create new, locally themed concert pieces from imagery sourced in and around your orchestra’s hometown.
-Sixty orchestras have already premiered their own community pieces, and audiences love seeing their town and surroundings on our big screen!
+Over sixty orchestras have already premiered their own community pieces, and audiences love seeing their town and surroundings on our big screen!

 How it works